 How does Phone battery work?

-- Constant Voltage Phase: Here, the charger applies a voltage equal to the maximum cell voltage times the number of cells in series, as the current gradually declines towards 0.
+- Saturation Stage (~80%-100%): The charger reduces the charging current while the phone battery cell’s State of Charge (SoC) are brought to the same level.
+Here, the charger applies a voltage equal to the maximum cell voltage times the number of cells in series, as the current gradually declines towards 0.

-Now to the main question
+Now, to the main question

 At what percentage should I always recharge my phone battery?